Aetopia/ZetaConfig/README.md

 4. Run `ZetaConfig.exe`.

 # FAQ
-1. Why is Halo Infinite's launch after installing Special K + Window Display Mode Tool slow?
+1. Why is Halo Infinite's launch after installing Special K + Borderless Window Display Mode Tool slow?

     The game is compiling shaders since Special K is loaded into the game.
     Once they compile, launches should be snappy and fast.